gatsbyjs/gatsby/docs/docs/static-query.md

 ## How StaticQuery differs from page query

 StaticQuery can do most of the things that page query can, including fragments.
-The main difference are:
+The main differences are:

 - `StaticQuery` can be used anywhere inside your source code including page components.
 - `StaticQuery` can't use **Query Variables**, like you can in page queries through `pageContext`.
 - page queries are only available on page components.
-- page queries have access to the pageContext.